The Best Gate Latch For Fences is Self-Locking and Easy to Install

 Tips for Choosing the Best Gate Latch

-Not all gate-latch hardware is rated for outdoor application.
+The cost of fence installation can be expensive, but fortunately, a gate latch doesn’t have to be.
+Not all gate-latch hardware is rated for outdoor application, though.
 Raw metals like steel will rust and corrode, and they’ll only last a season or two.
 It’s important to find hardware made from materials that will last, like stainless steel or bronze, or metals with protective coatings such as zinc plating or powder-coat paint.

-When you’re shopping for the best gate latch, be sure to keep the other gate hardware in mind.
+Whether you’re shopping for latches for wood gates or another fence material, be sure to keep the other gate hardware in mind.
 You’ll want something that matches the look and feel of the hinges and any decorative bracketry.
 Match black hardware to black latches, and bronze or antique hinges to similarly aged latches.

 Use two-way latches for large gates, such as those used for livestock or moving vehicles and trailers.
 These latches allow the gate to open inward or outward, allowing for more flexibility.